We took the trailer and found a lovely campsite and settled in.

 While the gillie unties knots and baits up, the fisherman dreams of big catches: C’mon gillie, move it up already!

-When we got back to camp from the beach things had changed: The Boksburg and Benoni Fishing and Hengel Club had moved in with their V8 4X4’s, their caravans, tents and boats with twin 200hp Yamahas, and surrounded us!
+When we got back to camp from the beach fings had changed: The Boksburg and Benoni Fishing and Hengel Club had moved in with their V8 4X4’s, their caravans, tents and boats with twin Many-hp Yamaha oitboard engines, and surrounded us!
 There goes the neighbourhood, we thought.
 Huge tents and gazebos and afdaks and windscreens, caravans and trailers had sprung up, complete with large braais, TV satellite dishes and you-name-it!

 Lovely people.
 We soon struck up a conversation with our nearest neighbour.
 The Boksburg and Benoni Fishing and Hengel Club had been coming to Vidal for their annual By-Die-See excursion for decades.
-Highlight of the year, he told us.
+The Highlight of Our Year, he told us.
 That night there was revelry and much smoke and brandy, but not too late – they planned an early start the next day to get their boats out to sea to fill their hatches and deep freezes.
 Serious fishermen, these.

 Things settled and the night went quiet a while; then a big storm sprang up.
+A real gale.
 Soon the wind was howling through the trees and our trailer-top tent was rocking.
-I climbed down to check all was secured.
+I climbed down that treacherous ladder to check all was secured.
 Soon afterwards I heard an almighty crack and the sound of something heavy falling and striking a tent pole.
 Uh!
 Oh!
 I thought and listened to the voices in the dark all around us, barely audible above the howling gale.

 Soon a few engines were started and I thought “Here we go, they’re revving up their 4X4’s and the boat motors ready for a first-light departure”.
 Then a chainsaw started snarling and I thought “Give it a break, guys!
 Wait till morning!” but it carried on!
 Mayhem!